Celsius Caffeine Review: How Much Caffeine is in Celsius?

 The FDA recommends a daily caffeine limit of 400 milligrams for most adults, which is equivalent to two 12oz Celsius drinks.

-When consumed within these limits, the caffeine in Celsius can provide various benefits, including enhanced physical performance, improved mental focus, and increased metabolism through thermogenesis (Evans et al., 2024).
+When consumed within these limits, the caffeine in Celsius can provide various benefits, including improved physical performance, improved mental focus, and increased metabolism through thermogenesis (Evans et al., 2024).

 This guideline helps mitigate potential side effects such as jitteriness, insomnia, and increased heart rate, which can occur when caffeine is consumed in excess.